Elias Abuelazam: Arnold Minor murder trial

 During the evidentiary hearing for the Arnold Minor murder case, the judge ruled that evidence of the other Genesee County attacks could be used in the trial.
 The trial began on May 8, 2012.
-The prosecution's key piece of evidence was a drop of Minor's blood on a pair of pants found in Abeulezam's luggage.
+The prosecution's key piece of evidence was a drop of Minor's blood on a pair of pants found in Abuelazam's luggage.
 On May 15 the prosecution rested after calling 50 witnesses, including other victims and their relatives, as well as several forensic experts, in addition to Abuelazam's uncle, who assisted police in his capture.

 Two days later on May 17, Abuelazam's attorneys presented an insanity defense.
-Their sole expert witness was a psychiatrist hired by his attorneys who diagnosed him with paranoid schizophrenia and said Abuelazam told him he committed the crimes because of "evil spirits."
+Their sole expert witness was a psychiatrist hired by his attorneys who diagnosed him with paranoid schizophrenia and said Abuelazam told him he committed the crimes because of "evil spirits".
 The doctor also said Abuelazam told him he attempted suicide in 1997 and was diagnosed as psychotic by an Israeli psychologist in 2009.
 The prosecution responded by attacking the psychiatrist's credibility, noting that his field of expertise was addiction medicine.
 The next day, the prosecution refuted the psychiatrist's diagnosis with two of their own mental health experts.

 Two psychologists who testified on behalf of the prosecution agreed that although Abuelazam has an unspecified personality disorder and he lacked empathy, his attacks were too planned out and organized for him to be considered legally insane.
 On May 22, 2012, after only an hour of deliberation, the jury found Abuelazam guilty of Minor's murder.
 On June 25, 2012, Abuelazam was sentenced to life imprisonment without the possibility of parole.